Hirlam/Trac2Markdown.jl/docs/src/HarmonieSystemDocumentation/Fast_start_on_cca.md

 ## What's special with cca?

 The main cause for the slow synchronization and compilation time on cca is the Lustre file system.
 Such a file system is optimized for large files but is less efficient for large numbers of small files.
-As a comparison it takes ~2 minutes to copy the full harmonie system from ecgb:$HOME to $PERM whereas it takes about 1 hour or more to make the same copy to cca:$SCRATCH.
-It's not the transfer to cca that takes time but the IO on the $SCRATCH file system.
+As a comparison it takes ~2 minutes to copy the full harmonie system from `ecgb:$HOME` to `$PERM` whereas it takes about 1 hour or more to make the same copy to `cca:$SCRATCH`.
+It's not the transfer to cca that takes time but the IO on the `$SCRATCH` file system.

 ## How to set it all up